-Yesterday's post was about the need to apply an ecological sensibility to politics.
-We also need to re-learn how to apply that same mindset to our own little ecological experiments, our lawns.
+We need to re-learn how to apply an ecological sensibility to our lawns.
 Ethicurean had a great interview with Nancy Gift, author of "A Weed by Any Other Name: The Virtues of a Messy Lawn, or Learning to Love the Plants We Don’t Plant.”
 The search for the "green carpet" effect, amping up lawns with fertilizers and pesticides, is akin to the ups and downs of an addiction:

 Gift recalls one yard where, “fertilizer had caused growth that was beyond the ability of those roots to acquire water later.
 And so the watering became necessary, but, of course, if you’re watering, you have to do it pretty carefully in order not to encourage thatch on your lawn, because the surface water will tend to make the grass form surface roots, and those roots will die and then all of a sudden you’ve got big patches of dead grass.
 And it all starts with that fertilizer application...